RECALL OF METFORMIN EXTENDED RELEASE

-Grapefruit is a healthy source of nutrients, but it also contains compounds that can affect the way some medications work.
-However, there is currently no evidence to suggest that eating grapefruit can affect the use of metformin.
+Grapefruit contains compounds that can affect the way some medications work.
+However, there is currently no evidence to suggest that eating grapefruit can affect metformin for diabetes and other conditions.

 Doctors prescribe metformin as a first-line treatment for people with type 2 diabetes.
 Metformin works by helping to lower a person’s blood sugar levels.
 Doctors sometimes also recommend metformin treatment for people with polycystic ovary syndrome.